Available Programs

 CCCDS receives state and federal funding sources to serve families in need of child development services.

-2. Regional/Early Head Start Program serves 119 children in Stanislaus County.
+Regional/Early Head Start Program serves 104 (80 regional and 24 early headstart) children in Stanislaus County.
 To be eligible, a child must be at least three years old by the date used to determine eligibility for public services.
 A child who turns three years old after the date used for is eligible upon his/her third birthday and are income eligible.

 For more information on eligibility, please contact the centers.